ROC curve analysis in MedCalc

 Next selectROC curve analysis

-In a ROC curve the true positive rate (Sensitivity) is plotted in function of the false positive rate (100-Specificity) for different cut-off points of a parameter.
+A ROC curve is a plot of the true positive rate (Sensitivity) in function of the false positive rate (100-Specificity) for different cut-off points of a parameter.
 Each point on the ROC curve represents a sensitivity/specificity pair corresponding to a particular decision threshold.
-The area under the ROC curve is a measure of how well a parameter can distinguish between two diagnostic groups (diseased/normal).
+The Area Under the ROC curve (AUC) is a measure of how well a parameter can distinguish between two diagnostic groups (diseased/normal).

 Theory summary